1945 Japan–Washington flight: Reception

 From Chicago to Washington, D.C. the flight was uneventful.
-The "silvery sky giants, manned by their blue ribbon crews" flew over National Airport (now Ronald Reagan Washington National Airport) in formation at 9:30 pm and landed.
+The "silvery sky giants, manned by their blue ribbon crews" flew over National Airport in formation at 9:30 pm and landed.
 The generals and crews stepped from their aircraft, LeMay waiting until he was smoking one of his signature cigars.
 Along with senior USAAF staff and reporters, wives and family were at the airport to greet the airmen, as well as a crowd of onlookers.
-Photographs were taken at the airport, then the airmen were whisked off to the Statler Hotel, now the Capital Hilton.
+Photographs were taken at the airport, then the airmen were whisked off to the Statler Hotel (which became the Capital Hilton).
 In the lobby, the weary, grimy and stubble-bearded men were besieged for autographs.
 Some of them stayed up later to hear supper-club singer Hildegarde in the grand showroom, others went to bed to catch up on sleep.

 The next morning, a news conference was held in the grand showroom.
 Giles emphasized the importance of the route as an indication of the future, both for civil and military aircraft.
 He warned: "Now that we have proved that we can do it, we must now remember that any future enemy will also be able to do it".
 LeMay declared that he wanted a second chance to prove that the B-29 was capable of flying 6,500 miles nonstop.
 He said, "When we took off at Hokkaido we had a little headwind and expected it.
 However, all our information indicated that once we passed Fairbanks it would drop.
 We didn't need a tailwind.
 All we needed was a nice normal wind to arrive on schedule.
 The buffeting headwind averaged 70 mph" (110 km/h).
 After the reporters were finished, Giles presented all the airmen with the Distinguished Flying Cross.
 Giles told the men that each one could keep his personal military equipment as a memento of the flight, including parachutes.
 They were offered free rides home on military aircraft.
 Potts refused the parachute and the ride, telling Giles, "Thank you, general, I think I'll take the train!"

 Other B-29 crewmen still in the Pacific Ocean theatre of World War II did not pay much attention to the record-breaking flight.
 Harry Changnon of the 40th Bomb Group on Tinian said "most of us in the 40th knew little about the trip in September 1945 as we were busy preparing to fly our 45 B-29s home in October".
 Two months later on November 19–20, Colonel Clarence S. Irvine and Lieutenant Colonel G. R. Stanley flew a long-distance testbed B-29 named Pacusan Dreamboat to a world's distance record of 7,916 miles (12,740 km) flying nonstop and unrefueled from Guam to Washington, D.C., taking 35 hours and 5 minutes.
 Their aircraft's gross weight was greater, at 155000 lb.